 Traditionally children were never invited to their parent’s weddings and had to stay home.
 Times have changed and with many couples having kids before marriage, it is natural that they would want to make them a part of the wedding ceremony.

-With the change in trends, you don’t have to be limited to only those positions for your children because there are a variety of roles they can play.
+With the change in trends, you don’t have to be limited to only those positions for your children because there are a variety of roles your child can fit into.

-The beauty of these roles is that there is one for each age group, limiting the chances of excluding your child because they may not be up to the task.
+The beauty is that they are able to cater to each age group limiting the chances of excluding your child because they may not be up to the task.

 Have them carry placards